sendgrid/docs/source/Help/Account and Settings/reading_your_invoice.md

 ![Transaction and payment summary]({{root_url}}/img/invoice_payment_summary.png)

 The Transaction Summary shows the total charges for the month, and the Payment Summary area shows the payment type, and last 4 digits of the card that was charged.
-For more information about updating your payment method, [click here](https://sendgrid.com/docs/Classroom/Basics/Billing/update_your_credit_card_and_resubmit_payments.html).
+You can update your card information, retry a failed payment, and export past invoices for your business on the [Plan & Billing Details page](https://app.sendgrid.com/settings/billing)

 **These line items always reflect the plan you currently have, not necessarily "Pro 100k", which is shown for the purposes of demonstration.**